kimoppalfens/kimoppalfens.github.io/_posts/2021-03-03-Reducing attack surface with Application Control and managed installer(s) - Part 2.md

 - Enforce a restart: If you leave this blank the policy can't be applied to open processes.
 From a security perspective enabling this is a good idea.
 From a User Experience perspective this will most likely kill your project before you're out of the gate.
 I typically uncheck this.
 - Enforced or Audit Only: I believe this one is fairly self-explanatory, you should start with Audit mode first.
 - On the Inclusions tab you can add support for the Intelligent Security graph, a Microsoft maintained list of trustworthy software.
 It's somewhat of a black box and I prefer to be in control over what is trusted to run on my devices.
 -Trusted files or folders: This was MemCM's attempt to have Path rules prior to Wdac starting to support Path rules in 1903.
 Afaic, this part of the UI is deprecated.
-This would genereate a codeintegrity_*.xml file for the scripts to pick up and generate hash rules for
+This would genereate a codeintegrity_*.xml file for the scripts to pick up and generate hash rules for.

 Easy enough, right.
 Now deploy this policy out to a device and start analyzing.